Generators can be lifesavers, but they aren’t cheap. And to keep them operable, there are 12 generator maintenance tips to follow.

-You replace your car oil every X,000 miles, right?
-You need to do the same with your generator’s engine!
+You replace your car oil every X,000 miles like clockwork, right?
+You now need to do the same with your generator’s engine!

 And if you run your generator at full load continuously, you’ll need to change your oil more often.
-Every 50 or so hours give or take, you’ll need to replace your oil.
-So, empty the old oil and replace it with regular or synthetic oil.
-Synthetic oil will perform better for cold starts, and while running in extreme heat.
+Every 50 or so hours of run time, you should check and replace your oil.
+In doing so, empty the old oil and replace it with regular or synthetic oil.
+Synthetic oil will perform better for generator cold starts and running in extreme heat.

 I suggest keeping extra oil on hand too, so you can replace your oil on schedule.
-Also, in a time of need, you won’t need to scramble to find oil.
-You don’t want to worry about finding oil when you’ve lost utility power to your home.
+Plus, in a time of need, you won’t need to scramble to find oil.
+You don’t want to worry about finding oil in the dark when you’ve lost utility power to your home.

 #6 Check for leaks